 In an effort to put the health of its patients and guests first, Saint Mary’s has been a tobacco-free facility and campus for several years, and has been recognized by the Joint Commission for its work with patients who smoke.
 Being a sponsor in the Great American Smokeout has been just another way the hospital supports those who want to quit.

-“We often see the negative effects that smoking and tobacco have on some of our patients,” said Mike McCoy, CEO of Saint Mary’s Regional Medical Center.
+“We often see the negative effects that smoking and tobacco have on some of our patients,” said Mike McCoy, CEO of Saint Mary’s Regional Health System.
 “Our staff is diligent about providing these patients with cessation options, and because we wanted to find a way to promote these options to the public as well, we joined with several strong community partners to sponsor The Great American Smokeout.
 We are proud to have helped sponsor this event, and to have helped raise awareness.
 Our goal was to help tobacco users quit, at least for one day, with the hope that they will quit for good.”

 Partnering with Saint Mary’s were the Russellville Courier, Arkansas Department of Health, Saint Mary’s Wellness Fitness Center, American Cancer Society and the Prevention Coalition.
 Held in Saint Mary’s Café 2, the event was free and open to the public.